"Your fantastic [grant application] resource comes just at the right time. THANK YOU!!! Now I have some homework resources for

 We continue to investigate collaborations and partnerships with administrative units with the capacity to fully invest in WySCI.
 With such a strategic investment, WySCI would be well-positioned to enhance UW faculty, staff and student capacity to address UW’s Pillars and strategic directions.
 Specifically, we could sustain or expand programming which directly addresses issues of:

-• inequality and democracy as they intersect with the recruitment, training, and retention of underrepresented and diverse minorities in STEM fields;
+resource imbalances and democracy concerns as they intersect with the recruitment, training, and retention of people seeking careers in STEM fields;

 SHOVEL-READY SERVICES